-Many of you may have seen a previous version of this article (or another one) on setting goals as they crop up at this time of year.
+Many of you may have seen this article (or another one) on setting goals as they crop up at this time of year.

-Ask yourself: Is this the year I want to make a difference for my musical career?
+Ask yourself: Is this the year I want to make a difference for my music career?
 And if so – what difference and how?

-This article is designed to assist you in creating a personal roadmap for achieving what you would like with your musical career this year, whether you consider music your hobby or you are making a living out of it full-time.
+This article is designed to assist you in creating a personal roadmap for achieving what you would like with your musical career this year, whether you consider music your hobby and you do it part time or you are making a living out of it full-time.

 I have included a few links from some of the best musician related posts on how to think about and achieve goals as well.
 So, bookmark this long article and refer to it throughout the year!

 Many studies have proven that long-term perspective is the most accurate single predictor of upward social and economic mobility in America.
 And it has been proven that people who have goals written down are much more likely to achieve them.

 FOCUS AREAS – CREATING ORDER

 Here is a list of some areas you may want to focus on.
 Skip the ones that are not for you and write out each focus area goal.

 Branding – Your look and feel your image and health or your pitch and overall messaging.